-In March 2015, we announced successful top-line results from a Phase 1 trial for a fourth indication of BL-8040 as a novel treatment for the mobilization of stem cells from the bone marrow to the peripheral blood circulation, where they can be harvested for transplant supporting the treatment of hematological indications.
+In March 2015, we announced successful top-line results from a Phase 1 trial for a third indication of BL-8040 as a novel treatment for the mobilization of stem cells from the bone marrow to the peripheral blood circulation, where they can be harvested for transplant supporting the treatment of hematological indications.
 The study was conducted at the Hadassah Medical Center in Jerusalem.
 It was performed on healthy volunteers and consisted of two parts.
 The first part of the study was a randomized, double-blind, placebo-controlled, dose-escalation study in three cohorts of eight participants each, with each participant receiving two consecutive injections of BL-8040.
 Results show that BL-8040 is safe and well tolerated up to a dose of 1 mg/kg, and that dramatic mobilization of hematopoietic stem and progenitor cells, or HSPCs, was observed across all doses tested.
 The robust mobilization supports the further use of a single injection of BL-8040 for HSPC collection.

 In the second part of the Phase 1 study, eight healthy participants received a single injection of BL-8040 at the highest dose of 1 mg/kg, and four hours later underwent a single, standard leukapheresis procedure.
 Robust and rapid stem-cell mobilization was evident in all treated participants, supporting a novel approach to stem-cell collection.
-The median level of collected stem cells was higher than 11 x $10^6$ cells per kg, which is more than two-fold higher than the target concentration, and five-fold higher than the minimum concentration, necessary for transplantation.
+The median level of collected stem cells was higher than $11 \times 10^6$ cells per kg, which is more than two-fold higher than the target concentration, and five-fold higher than the minimum concentration, necessary for transplantation.
 In addition, the level of HPSCs in the peripheral blood circulation 24 hours after injection of BL-8040 enabled an additional apheresis on day 2, if needed.
 These data support the use of BL-8040 as a single-agent, single-injection, one-day regimen for the collection of stem cells.

-In December 2015, we announced the filing of regulatory submissions required to commence a Phase 2 trial for use of BL-8040 in stem cell mobilization.
-The submission was made following a meeting with the FDA in October 2015 to discuss the BL-8040 stem cell mobilization development program.
-The open-label trial will be conducted as an investigator-initiated study in collaboration with the Division of Oncology and Hematology of Washington University School of Medicine, and will enroll up to 24 donor/recipient pairs.
-On the donor side, the primary endpoint of the study is the ability of a single injection of BL-8040 to mobilize sufficient amounts of cells for transplantation following up to two leukapheresis collections.
+In March 2016, we announced the initiation of a Phase 2 trial for BL-8040 as a novel approach for the mobilization and collection of bone marrow stem cells from the peripheral blood circulation.
+The open-label study is being conducted in collaboration with the Washington University School of Medicine, Division of Oncology and Hematology, and will enroll up to 24 donor/recipient pairs, aged 18-70.
+The trial is designed to evaluate the ability of BL-8040, as a single agent, to promote stem cell mobilization for allogeneic transplantation.
+On the donor side, the primary endpoint of the study is the ability of a single injection of BL-8040 to mobilize sufficient amounts of cells for transplantation following up to two apheresis collections.
 On the recipient side, the study aims to evaluate the functionality and engraftment following transplantation of the BL-8040 collected graft.
-The trial is expected to commence shortly after receipt of regulatory approval, anticipated in the first quarter of 2016.
+The study will also evaluate the safety and tolerability of BL-8040 in healthy donors, as well as graft durability, the incidence of grade 2-4 acute graft versus host disease (GVHD), and other recipient-related parameters in patients who have undergone transplantation of hematopoietic cells mobilized with BL-8040.